infinum/accessibility-mobile-standards/Robust.md

 ##### Using accessibility identifiers

 Every user interface element should have a unique [accessibility identifier](https://developer.apple.com/documentation/uikit/uiaccessibilityidentification/1623132-accessibilityidentifier) which will define it.
 Identifiers should not be reused, except where this is by design (i.e. the same exact element exists in several different locations).
+This property is not actually part of the accessibility context, but is rather used to differentiate between objects programmatically.

 ```swift
 submitFormButton.accessibilityIdentifier = "submit-form-button"